DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/docs/glossary.md

 The screen on which output from a computer is displayed.
 Also referred to as Display Screen.

+*MOV*

+The format for storing and playing back audio and video files using the QuickTime media player on the Apple Macintosh, but also available for the multimedia PC.
+Economical in terms of storage space.

+*MP4*

+Abbreviation for the MPEG-4 file format.
+There are two basic types of
+MP4: MP4 AAC (Advanced Audio Coding) and MP4 AVC (Advanced Video Coding).
+The MP4 AAC file format is used to store audio files in a more manageable size without affecting the quality.
+MP4 AAC's best known use is as the default audio format of Apple's iPhone, iPod and iTunes Media Player.
+The MP4 AVC file format is used to store video files in a more manageable size wihout affecting the quality.
+It is also increasingly being used for storing video on iPods and similar portable devices.

+*MPEG *or *MPG*

+Abbreviation for Motion Picture Expert Group.
+Pronounced "Empeg".
+A standard file format for storing movies in digital format and high-quality audio files in a variation known as MP3.
+Video files stored MPEG format can be recognised by the Extension.mpg or .mpeg.
+MP3 audio files can be recognised by the Extension .mp3.
+A newer file format is MP4.
+MP4 files that can be recognised by the Extension .mp4.
+See ASF, AVI7 MOV8 RM, which are alternative video file formats.

+*Multimedia*

+The integration of two or more types of information (text, images, audio, video, animation, etc.) in a single application.

 ### N

 #### Native app